pau1ie/Booklet/documents/user/usage.rst

 .. image:: ../_static/output_setting001.png

 *Output path* is a directory path where the output file will be saved, The default value is the path of the original file.
-You can modify it by clicking the grey button, :code:`...`, or directly modify the path string in the input box.
+You can modify it by clicking the grey button, :code:`...`, or by changing the path string in the input box.

 *File name* is the name of the output file.
 The default value is :code:`{original file name}_HP_BOOKLET.pdf`.
-You can modify it, but be aware that it does not check the existence of the given file.
-If there is a same file in the output path, it will be overwritten by the new file.
+You can modify it, but be aware that HornPenguin Booklet does not check whether the file already exists.
+If it does, it will be overwritten by the new file.

 Pages